 The inspiration for Project Pencil Case (PPC) came to life in 2008, when my teenage son presented me with numerous pens and pencils he had never used while clearing his room and suggested I take them with me on a planned visit in 2008.
 I then purchased inexpensive plastic pencil cases, filled them up and during the course of three trips in 2008/09, I distributed them at random on the streets of Addis.

 Initially inspired by the experience I had as a volunteer teacher for a vocational school in Addis Ababa, I quickly became aware of how dedicated but impoverished many schools and students in Ethiopia are.
-This personal teaching experience was a wonderful and enriching time for me but I soon learned that supplies in schools are often limited and absolutely nothing is taken for granted.
+This personal teaching experience was an enriching time for me but I soon learned that supplies in schools are often limited and absolutely nothing is taken for granted.
 Both the scarcity and the cost of supplies means that essential items such as chalk and paper have to be used sparingly.

 Students I met clearly valued education – whether at a free government school or small private school.
 As I walked along the colourful and vibrant streets of Addis and encountered children (half of the population of Ethiopia is under age 21), most children were keen to practice their English and told me with pride which grade they were in or how much they liked school.
 It seemed such a simple gesture to provide a small pencil case to help a student and yet satisfying knowing that this pencil case was a gift that was both useful and a positive support of their educational journey.